empathic-ai/altimit/README.md

 • Distributed computing: Built-in mesh networking for creating large-scale simulations.

-• Serialization: Efficiently cache network data.
+• Serialization: Efficiently cache data for game and business logic.

 • Animation: Record network interactions for future playback and create animations for other uses.